Shorter Safeguarding Guidelines & Procedures

 - Wakefield professional production

 - Performance Academy/ Bitesize and Performance Academy Kidz sessions

-- Schools Tours
+- Schools Tours and work in schools

 - Touring Productions (JGC) and associated workshops